djdyer/find-that-book/README.md

 ⬇️

-Must first initialized with the following commands:
+Optionally seed database with the following command:

 ```
-...
+node server/seeders/seed
 ```

-Application will then run in the command-line with:
+Application will run in the command-line with:

 ```
-...
+npm run start
 ```

 <br />